pingcap/k8s-fluent-bit-stackdriver/README.md

 ## Creating a cluster

 See [this page](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-container-cluster) for instructions on how to create a cluster via `gcloud`.
 The only difference is that the `--no-enable-cloud-logging` flag must be used when creating the cluster.
 This will disable the default logging setup.
+This setting can be updated on a running cluster, including from the UI.

 ## Service accounts